Album Design Instructions

 - Initial Design – There are two options for selecting the images for your album.
 Our album designers can choose the images or your favorites can be selected on the online gallery.
 Once the images are selected we will design the first draft of your album and send you a link where you can review it.

 - Major Revision – When you receive your draft, please review this in detail with the understanding that this is our creative interpretation of the story of your wedding day.
 You are free to make image and layout changes.
 To communicate your changes, you will be able to make comments on each page.
 If you would like to switch images, you can leave a comment directly on the image and request the change.
-We can also schedule an appointment to stop by the studio and go over the changes with your designer in person.
-We recommend that you have your exact changes (image numbers, layout changes, etc) in your notes before the discussion.

-- Send to Print – After these revisions are made, and you have approved the album, it is sent to retouching and then to print.
+- Send to Print – After these revisions are made and you have approved the album, it is sent to retouching and then to print.